“Who forgives the senior’s ceaseless verse,

 whose hairs grow hoary as his rhymes grow worse”

-In 2014 Stan is about to have another book of poetry and verse published again with all proceeds going to charity.
-Behind the Smile contains in excess of 120 poems written since 2007, a number of them around the time he lost his son Jason.
+In August 2014 Stan is about to have another book of poetry and verse published, again with all proceeds going to charity.
+Behind the Smile contains circa 150 poems written since 2007, a number of them around the time he lost his son Jason.
 I think you will find them very moving.

 He enjoys rugby and golf, two pursuits that he shares with wife Angie.
 He lives in Bath, UK.